paul-sedlmayr/PIDT/content/Learning Programming with Scratch.md

 #### Conclusion

 The study by Topalli and Cagiltay shows how implementing Scratch into introductory programming courses can look like.
-Improvements in students' graduation projects in the senior year, years after the intervention took place, show how digital games like Scratch can assist students in learning programming.
+Improvements in students' graduation projects even years after the intervention took place, show how digital games like Scratch can assist students in learning programming.
 Scratch can assist individuals in being creative while gaining a broad understanding of algorithmic thinking, problem solving, and software design without having to focus on coding syntax.

 ### References